 Diving deeper into the app, your 256-bit AES encryption is customizable, too, with security protocols that all you to choose between the default, balanced, OpenVPN and 4 other options that mix-and-match speed or encryption strength.
 This feature helps you punch through even the toughest firewalls.
 And while we’re on the topic of security, CyberGhost’s logging policy is immaculate: literally the only thing they log are anonymous log-in events once every day to accrue monthly statistics on unique users.
 But don’t worry: there’s zero way of tying this to any individual – and they don’t even keep your email address when you sign up.

 Finally, CyberGhost gives you unlimited bandwidth, no speed caps or throttling, and high connection speeds.
-You can connect to up to 5 devices at once and get access to 3,000+ servers across 61 countries.
+You can connect to up to 5 devices at once and get access to over 5,500 servers in 80 countries.

 - 24/7 Live Support.